 One of the criticisms leveled against the Star Wars sequel trilogy is that the movies were, in large part, just rehashing the original trilogy.
 There is a lot of truth behind this criticism, but it’s not the whole story.
-The sequels did switch some things up and do their own thing at times.
-However, even when trying new things, the sequels were not always original at all.
-In writing them, it’s clear that the creators borrowed a lot of ideas from the old EU.
+The sequels did switch some things up, but they also do their own thing sometimes.
+But even when trying new things, the sequels weren’t really original at all.
+It’s clear that the creators borrowed a lot of ideas from the old EU.

 Jacen Solo/Ben Solo

-In the old EU Han and Leia married and had three kids, twins, Jacen and Jaina, and a younger son Anakin.
-All three later became Jedi and had many adventures until Anakin’s heroic death.
-Overtime, Jacen was slowly corrupted by the Dark Side, eventually becoming a Sith Lord.
-Jacen’s story is pretty similar in a lot of beats to the story of Ben Solo, also Han and Leia’s son, who eventually turns to the Dark Side.
+In the EU, Han and Leia married and had three kids: a set of twins, Jacen and Jaina, and a younger son named Anakin.
+All three later became Jedi, and had many adventures until Anakin’s very heroic death.
+Overtime, Jacen was slowly corrupted by the Dark Side, and eventually he became a Sith Lord.
+Jacen’s story shares a lot of parallels with Ben Solo’s origin, also Han and Leia’s son, who eventually turns to the Dark Side.

-In the books, Jacen is eventually defeated and killed by his sister Jaina who is hailed as the new hope of the Jedi.
-Despite their on-screen kiss, some of the team behind Rise of Skywalker have said they see Rey and Ben as having a sibling-like relationship, and Ben does die as a result of Rey’s actions, if not directly at her hands.
-Even the name Ben isn’t original.
-In the EU, Luke Skywalker’s son, who he also trained as a Jedi and for a time was apprenticed to Jacen Solo, was named Ben.
+In the books, Jacen is eventually defeated and killed by his sister Jaina, who is hailed as the new hope of the Jedi.
+Despite their on-screen kiss, some of the team behind Rise of Skywalker have said they see Rey and Ben as having a sibling-like relationship.
+And Ben does die as a result of Rey’s actions (if not directly at her hands.)

 One of the more controversial choices in Rise of Skywalker was to bring back Emperor Palpatine.
-This was not, however, the first time the idea was tried, and Rise owes a lot to the old EU Dark Empire story.
-Dark Empire was a series of stories (Dark Empire, Dark Empire II, and Empire’s End) that dealt with the return of Emperor Palpatine.
+This was not the first time the idea was tried, thought.
+Rise owes a lot to the EU’s Dark Empire, a series of stories (Dark Empire, Dark Empire II, and Empire’s End) that also featured the return of Emperor Palpatine.

-When it was revealed in Rise of Skywalker, the Rey was Palpatine’s granddaughter a lot of people were pretty surprised that the old Sith Lord had a family at all, including a son who he had killed.
-This, however, was another idea that the EU had explored.
+When Rise of Skywalker revealed that Rey was Palpatine’s granddaughter, a lot of folks were pretty surprised that the ol’ Sith Lord had a family at all– including the son he had killed.
+But this was another idea that the EU had already explored.

-The Skywalker Lightsaber, first owned by Anakin Skywalker and the then in turn by Luke and Rey Skywalker and Ben Solo, plays a pretty important part in the sequel trilogy.
-Despite apparently being lost on Cloud City in The Empire Strikes Back, it is somehow found and returned, then passed around.
 This also happened in the old EU.
-Early on in the EU, in the Thrawn Trilogy, the lightsaber is found by Imperial forces along with Luke’s hand.
+In the early aughts of the EU, the Thrawn Trilogy delivered the lightsaber to Imperial forces– right along with Luke’s hand.
 The hand is used to grow a clone of Luke, which uses the lightsaber against the original.
 Luke kills the clone and takes back the saber, only to later give it to his future wife, Mara Jade (later Mara Jade-Skywalker).

 Mara used it until her death in ABY 40.
-Not long after, it appears the saber came into the possession of her and Luke’s son Ben Skywalker.
-Thus in both timelines, the saber is recovered and passed down through the Skywalkers (with Ben using it in both timelines).
+Not long after, it appears the saber came into the possession of her and Luke’s son, Ben Skywalker.
+In both timelines, the saber is recovered and passed down through the Skywalkers (with Ben using it in both timelines).